Political positions of Bernie Sanders: Government shutdown

 In March 2019, Sanders and 38 other senators signed a letter to the Appropriations Committee opining that contractor workers and by extension their families "should not be penalized for a government shutdown that they did nothing to cause" while noting that there were bills in both chambers of Congress that if enacted would provide back pay to compensate contractor employees for lost wages before urging the Appropriations Committee "to include back pay for contractor employees in a supplemental appropriations bill for FY2019 or as part of the regular appropriations process for FY2020."

 Fiscal Responsibility Act of 2023

 Sanders joined four Democrats in voting against final passage of the Fiscal Responsibility Act of 2023 in the Senate.

 Artificial intelligence

 In October 2025, Sanders raised concerns about job displacement due to artificial intelligence (AI), citing a report that estimated potential job losses of up to 100 million over the next decade.
 He proposed a "robot tax" that would protect workers from the impacts of artificial intelligence.
+In June 2026, Sanders proposed legislation to create a sovereign wealth fund by requiring companies with over $200 million in annual AI sales to make a one-time 50% stock transfer to the fund.

+In September 2026, Sanders and Representative Greg Casar (D-Texas) introduced the "Ban Artificial Superintelligence Act" to the Senate in response to perceived existential risk from artificial intelligence.
+The proposed bill would ban the development of AI which exceeds most human abilities, and would pause development of advanced AI models until a new government agency is created which would monitor AI companies and enforce AI safety legislation.